matteopilz/OpenMS-website/content/en/community.md

 - [OpenMS.de](https://github.com/OpenMS/openms.de) (Any issue related to website)
 - [pyopenms-docs](https://github.com/OpenMS/pyopenms-docs) (Any issue related to pyopenms)

-In case if you are confused, please ask your query in [here](/help-request)
+In case if you are confused, please ask your query [here](/help-request)

 ***